Shelby219/Your-Thrift-Co./README.md

 - **Pages:** This is a collection of static page views, no data is needed for these pages in the controller, therefore the view is primarily html code.

 - **Carts:** This view is a show view for a users cart.
 It enables a user that is logged in to view their own cart items they have saved for purchases.

-- **Payments:**  This view is a simple payment success page, which on a successful payment on Stripe gets rendered.